Wramberg/TerminalView/README.md

 to install TerminalView.

 ## Usage
-By default there is no keybinding for opening a terminal view.
-Simply bring up your command pallete search for "Terminal View".
-By default this opens a terminal using 'bash -l' as shell.
-Alternatively you can bind a key in your keymap to the "terminal_view_open" command:
+Simply bring up your command pallete and search for "Terminal View".
+This opens a terminal using 'bash -l' as shell.
+By default there is no keybinding for opening a terminal view but you can bind a key in your keymap to the "terminal_view_open" command:
 ```
 { "keys": ["ctrl+alt+t"], "command": "terminal_view_open" },
 ```